Linearly Convergent Asynchronous Distributed ADMM via Markov Sampling: Background

 In this section we give the details of the problem considered in the paper and the proposed asynchronous algorithm to solve it.
-As mentioned previously, we consider (\ref{intro-pron}) in a distributed setting.
+We consider (\ref{intro-pron}) problem in a distributed setting.
 We first quickly review the details of the distributed model we assume.
-Also, we let $n=1$ (the problem dimension) throughout the paper for simplicity. \textit{The algorithm and its analysis for $n>1$ is exactly the same using the Kronecker notation.}
+Also, we let $n=1$ throughout the paper for simplicity. \textit{The algorithm and its analysis for $n>1$ is the same using the Kronecker notation.}